Chori Turia Nu Shaak

 What is Chori Turia Nu Shaak?

 A simple vegetable side dish or sabji is called shaak in Gujarati.
-Its usually enjoyed with some rotli or paratha along with a dal and some rice.
+It is usually enjoyed with some rotli or paratha along with a dal and some rice.
 A typical daily Gujarati meal at my home is one or two shaak, dal or kadhi, roti, chaas and a salad.
 If I make roti then I don’t make rice, if there is rice on the menu then rotis will not be made.
 Chori Turia nu Shaak is just simply a mixture of chori and turia.
+Ridge gourd is a popular vegetable in India and is known as turai, turia.
+Long yard beans are known as chori in Gujarati.
 Chori (Vigna Sinensis) is also known as yard long beans, asparagus beans, Chinese long beans or snake beans.
 The ones available in India and the ones I’ve seen in Indonesia are really long.
 Turia is ridge gourd.

 Other Shaaks